plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 </span>
 ```

-The supplied code determines whether it should appear from the field's Validators.
-See [Field Markup](#field-markup) for its place within the complete field.
+The supplied initialization code reads `FieldValueHost.required` to determine whether the indicator should appear.

+See [Field Markup](#field-markup) for its place within the complete field and [Initialize Required Indicators](#initialize-required-indicators) for initialization details.

 #### 8. Add a Validation Summary If Desired